m-riley04/TARS/README.md

 <!-- Add stuff here -->

 ## Conversational Controller
 We utilized Google Gemini API for TARS' conversationalism and action control.
-We went with the
+We went with the `gemini-2.0-flash` model, as it best suited our use case with good reasoning and also good speed.
 <!-- Add stuff here -->

 ## Text-to-Speech Controller